-DIEP is currently developing three academic study modules which incorporate outstanding works of art on a variety of early parenthood experiences by DIEP’s Associate Artists with the aim to to encourage (future) doctors, midwives and other medical and (mental) health professionals to contemplate their wider role and responsibility in the outcome of early parenthood experiences and the potential inter-generational consequences of their decisions.
+DIEP offers a number of academic workshops and study modules which incorporate outstanding works of art on a variety of early parenthood experiences with the aim to to encourage (future) doctors, midwives and other medical and (mental) health professionals to contemplate their wider role and responsibility in the outcome of early parenthood experiences and associated inter-generational consequences.

 KNOW YOUR POWER

 A study module aimed at encouraging medical students to contemplate how – in the context of the patient care – their power far exceeds their medical skills and scientific knowledge, and what this means in terms of their future role and responsibility in the outcome of pregnancy, birth and new parenthood experiences.